Why I Said No to Facebook (and Social Media in General)

 However, these have almost become obsolete (Fact: Multiply is currently an online market place where you can buy and sell things) and have been replaced by the new giants of social media.

-It gradually expanded and by the year 2012 had over a billion active users, talk about networking.
-I’m pretty sure we are all familiar with how Facebook works unless there’s anyone of you that has just climbed out of a rock.
+It gradually expanded and by the year 2012 it had over a billion active users, talk about networking.
+I’m pretty sure we are all familiar with how Facebook works.

 Next up is Twitter that was created in 2006.
-This site allows us to post and read messages that are a maximum of 140 characters that is why it has been referred to as the text messaging of the Internet.
+This site allows us to post and read a maximum of 140 characters that is why it is referred to as the text messaging of the Internet.
 In a span of six years Twitter has had over a hundred million users.

 Celebrities have been very active in this site and have cited it as a way to feel closer to their fans.